 (6) "Independent reviewer" means a lead verifier within a verification body that has not participated in providing verification services for a responsible entity for the current reporting year and provides an independent review of verification services provided to the responsible entity.
-Commented [AS73]: The definitions section was added here instead of 173-424-110 for clarity, as these terms only apply to 3PV sections and not elsewhere in the chapter, and to avoid further lengthening section 110.
-Most definitions are modelled after those already in CARB and OR-DEQ's adopted rules.

 (7) "Less intensive verification" means the verification services provided in interim years between full verifications for fuels other than electricity; less intensive verification does not require a site visit, and only requires data checks and document reviews of a submitted report based on the analysis and risk assessment in the most current sampling plan developed as part of the most current full verification services.
 This level of verification may only be used if the verifier can provide findings with a reasonable level of assurance.